leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 09 Redux - Utopia/Exp09Phase01Milestone03Ground Control AutoValidate/ReadMe.txt

 The Exp09 Phase01 Milestone03 "Ground Control" cannot be validated as we are "offline".
 With this json file, the milestone should activate itself.

 How >
-The procedure is to play/explore for a few minutes while an automatic backup is made.
-When it's done, exit the game and reload it.
-The milestone should be auto-validated ...
+They should self-validate by following the procedure:
+- Load and place the json file in the cache
+- Explore for a few minutes to obtain a new auto-save
+- Exit the game and reload the auto-save

 After>
 Let me know if it works! (^^)